tuxedocat/dotfiles/README.md

 dotfiles
 ========

-items
+dirs
 --------
 * mac
-> for my Macbook Pro
+> for my Macs
+** comments are inspired by prezto, but now I'm using oh-my-zsh...

 * linux
 > when working on the server of cl. lab

+* common